-Community led planning- Bicester Vision Group

-In Bicester we have researched information to help understand the town and are supporting the Bicester Vision Group whose purpose is to bring together business and local authorities to improve the economic, social and environmental well-being of the area.
-Elements of the project include a business working with a local school.
+Healthy and thriving communities Spotlight on Community led planning - Bicester Vision Group In Bicester we have researched information to help understand the town and support the Bicester Vision Group whose purpose is to bring together business and local authorities to improve the economic, social and environmental well-being of the area.
+The project includes a business working with a local school.
 We have supported the recruitment of the Bicester Vision Manager who will lead the group's work.
 We have launched annual town and parish liaison events where we and district councils meet with local councils to discuss common issues and answer questions about our services.
 We run the Oxfordshire Rural Children's Centre Project.
 Children's centres are being set up across the county to help every child fulfil their potential.
 The Oxfordshire 'Toy Express' (formally the Oxfordshire Playbus) was launched in February 2008 and focuses on families with children under 5 years old.
-Initially operating in the six locations, Standford in the Vale, Chalgrove, Crowmarsh, Sonning Common, Brightwell-cum-Sotwell and Chinor, parents who register can select up to three toys from the catalogue which can be borrowed for three weeks and then returned at the next Toy Express Session - all for free.
+Initially operating in the six locations, Standford in the Vale, Chalgrove, Crowmarsh, Sonning Common, Brightwell-cum-Sotwell and Chinnor, parents who register can select up to three toys from the catalogue which can be borrowed for three weeks and then returned at the next Toy Express Session - all for free.
 Oxonplaybus@aol.com